Ferris-Labs/site-draft/content/en/docs/User Guide/git_integration.md

 #### Add a GitHub Repository to the created project

-1. Click on Git Repositories
+1. Click on the Git Repositories tab
-2. Click on +Add
+2. Click on +Add to add a SSH repository URL

 ![](/images/add_git_repo.png)